vijayalakshmipepala/produt/readme.md

-tis is a basi website for produt listing uses tml,sss,jaasript
+tis is a  website for produt codium website creation uses tml,sss,jaasript